Web hosting service: Types of hosting

 A private server can be used to host one or more websites from a usually consumer-grade broadband connection.
 These can be purpose-built machines or more commonly old PCs.
 Some ISPs block home servers by disallowing incoming requests to TCP port 80 of the user's connection and by refusing to provide static IP addresses.
 A common way to attain a reliable DNS host name is by creating an account with a dynamic DNS service.
 A dynamic DNS service will automatically change the IP address that a URL points to when the IP address changes.

+Some web hosting services are designed for a specific web application or content management system rather than supporting arbitrary software stacks.
+These platforms typically provide infrastructure, software maintenance, security updates, backups, and application-specific support as part of the hosting service.
+Examples include managed WordPress hosting platforms such as WordPress.com, which hosts websites built with the WordPress content management system.

-Some specific types of hosting provided by web host service providers:
+Other specific types of hosting provided by web host service providers: